 - Site search

 - Newsletter signup

 On the other hand, you probably don't need the "Click To Tweet" option.

 Both you and your client need to determine the site's capacity to avoid losing visitors if the site crashes.

 #16 Is there extra work involved, and do you plan to do some parts yourself?

 Making a website goes beyond building and designing since many team members and departments are involved in putting together a masterpiece.
 If you are working with a small business, you will probably be in charge of the whole project.
 However, large companies usually have a couple of in-house solutions that can minimize the scope and speed up this process.

 This preliminary question involves a bit of engagement on your part.
 Once the client names their main competitors, it's your job to check their online presence.
 You have to review the competitors' web design, learn more about the market, and evaluate their social media engagement.
 However, your goal isn't to copy what's been done before but to learn from their failures and successes.

 #18 How can we avoid failure?

 Knowing your client's preferences and dislikes is important.
 Removing something from a website once you are halfway through is annoying and a waste of time.
-Ask your client to show you his least favorite websites and styles, features, and elements he absolutely hates.
+Ask your client to show you their least favorite websites and styles, features, and elements they absolutely hate.
 This way, you can avoid potential failure even before you start.